dannyfritz/open-color-directory-specification/README.md

 ### Palette Conventions

-If there is a convention for creating palettes, then it would be easy to swap out palettes and see what different themes would look like in your project if the.
+If there is a convention for creating palettes, then it would be easy to swap out palettes and see what different themes would look like.

 ### Management

 This allows for better management of palettes through versioning.
 If you are maintaining a color palette and want to make a drastic change, bump the major version.
-That way, nobody will freak out that you broke everything when you want the package to take a new direction for its future.
+That way, nobody will freak out that you broke everything when you want your palette to take a radical new direction.

 ### Cohesion

-Use a single palette package throughout your projects to keep consistent branding.
-Update the package easily when changes are made upstream.
+Use a single palette throughout your projects to keep consistent branding.
+Update the palette easily when changes are made upstream.